cantoramann/typeLover.js/README.md

 - [ ] To the same tag, add the class ` "type-lover" `.

 *Note: test.html file is for **example** only.
-Make sure you add the JavaScript to your own HTML.
+Make sure you add the JavaScript to your own HTML.*
+*Next Update: On scroll effect is to come!*
 ![This is how typeLover.js will make you feel.](https://cdn.pixabay.com/photo/2012/04/11/17/31/vegetables-29063_1280.png)